Best Adoption Loans, Grants and Other Financing Options

 Best for: Free financial planning – SoFi

-- Loans come with no-cost financial planning
+- Loans come with one free session with a financial planner

-- Can borrow up to $100,000.00, which should cover most adoptions (and adoption-related expenses)
+- Can borrow up to $100,000, which should cover most adoptions (and adoption-related expenses)

 - Must have good credit